Branding For Musicians: what is branding?

 Branding is about choosing—focusing on what’s essential and eliminating the rest.
 For example, if your core values are Friendship, Hope, Empowerment, and Freedom, they guide your actions.
 Friendship: How can you make your live show feel like a gathering of good friends?
 Freedom: How can you give your fellow musicians more creative freedom on stage?
 Hope: How do your lyrics address adversity and inspire hope?

 According to marketing guru Seth Godin, branding is about being remarkable—worth making a remark about.
 Remarkability lies in the edges.
 It’s hard to be mainstream and be remarkable.
 Your goal isn’t to please everyone but to resonate with those for whom your art matters.
 To stand out, you need to walk the line between being recognizable by referencing or integrating your genre's foundational DNA, and distinctive by integrating your personality and other symbols from genres, art forms, and society at large.
 Take Polyphia, for example.
-They’re recognizably metal but wear sneakers, use white colors (not black), and have unique guitar and drum sounds.
+They’re recognizably metal (positioning within a genre)but wear sneakers, use white colors (not black), and have unique guitar and drum sounds (making them feel distinct).
 They’re edgy, yet recognizable.

 What are your edges?
 What unique elements do you bring to your music and brand?